Prof. Michael Binder, Ph.D.

 Prof. Dr. Horst Entorf

 Horst Entorf is Professor of Applied Econometrics at Frankfurt.
-Before joining the Frankfurt Faculty of Economics in October 2007, he was Professor of Econometrics at the Universities of Darmstadt and Wuerzburg.
+Before joining the Frankfurt Faculty of Economics and Business in October 2007, he was Professor of Econometrics at the Universities of Darmstadt and Wuerzburg.
 Horst Entorf received his doctorate and finished his habilitation thesis at Mannheim University.
 He previously held research and teaching positions at, among others, the Université Catholique de Louvain-la-Neuve (Belgium), CREST-INSEE (Paris), and CERGE (Prague).
 He was a SPES Fellow of the EU and a Fellow of the Deutsche Forschungsgemeinschaft.
 He is also a Research Fellow at IZA (Bonn) and Forschungsprofessor (Research Professor) at ZEW (Mannheim).
 Horst Entorf is heading projects on labour markets, education and immigration, and interdisciplinary topics such as crime, intergenerational mobility, and social interaction.
 His publications have included papers in the Journal of Labor Economics, Journal of Econometrics, European Economic Review, Scandinavian Journal of Economics, and International Review of Law and Economics.

 Prof. Ester Faia, Ph.D.